riy/degraph/documentation.md

 The basic idea is to define slices and based on those slice you define the dependencies that are allowed.

 Currently there is only a Scala DSL available to define these constraints.
-The DSL is in its early versions and will change significantly in future version once I find out what people are actually trying to do with it.
+The DSL is in its early versions and might change significantly in future version once I find out what people are actually trying to do with it.

+### Setting up the project ###

+Since currently there is only the full distribution zip available of Degraph, you have to unzip the downloaded files and add all the contained jars to your classpath.

 ### Scala Constraints DSL ###

-The scala constraints DSL of Degraph is based on [ScalaTest](http://www.scalatest.org/) [matchers](http://www.scalatest.org/user_guide/using_matchers).
+The Scala constraints DSL of Degraph is based on [ScalaTest](http://www.scalatest.org/) [matchers](http://www.scalatest.org/user_guide/using_matchers).

 #### No Circles ####